-In subsequent years, the symposium continued to grow through partnerships with the Council for Advancement and Support of Education (CASE), the Kresge Foundation, Thurgood Marshall College Fund (TMCF), Complete College America (CCA), United Negro College Fund, Association of Public Land-grant Universities, and others.
+In subsequent years, the symposium continued to grow through partnerships with the Council for Advancement and Support of Education (CASE), the Kresge Foundation, Thurgood Marshall College Fund (TMCF), Complete College America (CCA), United Negro College Fund (UNCF), Association of Public Land-grant Universities, and others.

-Today, the HBCU Philanthropy Symposium is a stepping-stone to growth and philanthropic enrichment amongst consortiums of HBCU and Minority Serving fundraisers, funders, leaders, community advocates, and philanthropists.
+Today, the HBCU Philanthropy Symposium is a stepping-stone to growth and philanthropic enrichment among consortiums of HBCU and Minority Serving Institution (MSI) fundraisers, funders, leaders, community advocates, and philanthropists.
 What began as a regional event a decade ago has gained momentum exponentially, attracting a broader spectrum of participants each year.

 Delaware State University serves as the host for the HBCU Philanthropy Symposium.
-For more information, please contact Mr. LaShawne Pryor at lpryor [at] desu.edu or 302-857-7391.
+For more information, please contact Dr. LaShawne Pryor at lpryor [at] desu.edu or 302-857-7391.